Old and New

 I thought long and hard about how to include Sweden in Red Victory, because Sweden.
-The Swedes actually did plan to intervene at the very end of the war in a planned operation to liberate Copenhagen before the Germans could commit more atrocities there, but that’s barely on the game map.
+The Swedes actually did plan to intervene at the very end of the war in an operation to liberate Copenhagen before the Germans could commit more atrocities there, but that’s barely on the game map.
 War involving Sweden would need a little more map at the northern edge, and would have to take place at an earlier date.

 So I wouldn’t be using the upper left corner, but there was still the top center.
 Finland was an active theater during this timeframe, with a powerful Soviet offensive opening in June 1944, two weeks before Operation Bagration smashed the German front lines in Belarus.
 The old Red Vengeance left off the Finnish theater, but now it’s included in its full four-hex-front glory.
-There are additional Soviet units for the front; one of the armies was already in the Red Vengeance mix, appearing later as a reinforcement on the main front.
+There are additional Soviet units for that front; one of the armies was already in the Red Vengeance mix, appearing later as a reinforcement on the main front.
 Now it can march there.

 Down on the Balkan end of the map, there’s a lot of room to do things that weren’t possible on the Red Vengeance map.
 There’s an option for Turkish intervention, since we have Turkish pieces in Defiant Russia that are still valid in the 1944 timeframe (at this scale, there’s not a huge amount of change in the capabilities of infantry corps/armies).
 Much like the situation in Defiant Russia, the Turks will only show up when the war is already won, this time by the Allies.